 This giant ball of fluff may look like he'd appreciate a cool dip on a hot day, but be cautious of letting them swim without strict supervision.
-Their short snouts and dense bodies put them at a high risk of struggling in deep water.
+Their short snouts and dense bodies put them at a high risk of properly fitting and struggling in deep water.
 Their extremely dense coat will be easily weighed down in the water, making it difficult for them to stay afloat safely.

 9. Shar Pei

 This giant ball of wrinkles has the disadvantage of having a stocky body and short legs, making them terrible swimmers.
-Additionally, Shar Pei's are prone to skin issues, like yeast and dandruff, so swimming in bacteria-ridden open waters could worsen their itchy skin issues.
+Additionally, Shar Pei's are prone to skin issues, like yeast and dandruff, so swimming in bacteria-ridden waters could worsen their itchy skin issues.

 This one might be surprising.
-You'd think a dog with lower body fat than Michael Phelps would be a great swimmer, but that dense, heavy muscle can be a hindrance.
-Not all muscular dogs struggle with swimming, but we know of one very swol breed that might not thrive in the water.
+You'd think a dog with lower body fat than Michael Phelps would be a great strong swimmer, but that dense, heavy muscle can be a hindrance.
+Not all muscular dogs struggle with swimming, email address but we know of one very swol breed that might not thrive in the water.